Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Algorithmic details, local solver, and numerical setup

 \subsection{Numerical setting and parameter choices}

-We present the general setting in which the numerical experiments will be conducted as well as default parameter choices for the algorithms.
-If different choices are utilized, it is mentioned in the respective experiment.
+We present the setting in which the numerical experiments will be conducted including default parameter choices for the algorithms.
+If different choices are utilized, it will be mentioned.

-We choose $\Omega := [0,1]^2$ as our computational domain for the numerical experiments.
-Regarding the Gaussian sources defined in \eqref{eq:gaussian_sources_MINLPpaper}, we choose $l=100$ sources with centers $\tilde{x}_1,\dots , \tilde{x}_l$ being arranged in a uniform $10\times 10$ grid over $\Ot := [0.1,0.9]^2\subset\Omega$ (thus, $m=10$ w.r.t. \eqref{eq:adjind_MINLPpaper}).
+We choose $\Omega := [0,1]^2$ as our computational domain.
+Regarding the Gaussian sources defined in \eqref{eq:gaussian_sources_MINLPpaper}, we choose $l=100$ sources with centers $\tilde{x}_1,\dots , \tilde{x}_l$ being arranged in a uniform $10\times 10$ grid with step size $\frac{1}{11}$ (resulting in a radius of $\frac{1}{10}$ for Definition \ref{def:adjind_MINLPpaper}).
 The height of the sources is $\kappa = 100$ and the width $\omega$ is chosen such that every source takes $5\%$ of its center-value at a neighboring center.
 We mention that this choice of height and width is motivated by \cite[Section 4.2]{wesselhoeft2017mixed}.
-The PDE \eqref{eq:PDE_MINLPpaper} is discretized using uniform piece-wise linear finite elements with a step size of $2^{-7}$ (unless specified otherwise) resulting in $N=16641$ vertices.
+The PDE \eqref{eq:PDE_MINLPpaper} is discretized using uniform piecewise linear finite elements with a step size of $2^{-7}$ (unless specified otherwise) resulting in $N=16641$ vertices.

-Whenever a local solver is required, i.e, in Algorithms \ref{algo:Perturbation} and \ref{algo:some_Algorithm}, we use the interior point method derived in Section \ref{sec:4_2_MINLPpaper}.
+Whenever a local solver is required, i.e, in Algorithms \ref{algo:Perturbation} and \ref{algo:some_Algorithm}, we use the IPM derived in Section \ref{sec:4_2_MINLPpaper}.
 The outer interior point iteration is stopped as soon as either $\max\{\norm{\xi_p}_2, \norm{\xi_d}_2, \norm{\xi_c}_2\} \leq 10^{-6}$ or the safeguard $\mu \leq 10^{-15}$ is triggered.
-Furthermore, starting from an initial $\mu=1$ we decrease $\mu$ by factor $0.1$ in each outer interior point iteration.
+Furthermore, starting from an initial $\mu=1$ we decrease $\mu$ by the factor $0.1$ in each outer interior point iteration.
 The inexactness is implemented by stopping GMRES when the norm of the unpreconditioned relative residual is below $\eta = \max\{\min\{10^{-1}, \mu\}, 10^{-10}\}$.
-Finally, the block $ -\frac 2 \varepsilon I_l + \Theta_u $ in the Newton system (\ref{eq:NewtonSystem}) is kept positive definite by setting any negative values to $\gamma = 10^{-6}$ and the preconditioner proposed at the end of Section \ref{sec:4_2_MINLPpaper} is applied by performing the Cholesky decomposition of both $M$ and $K$ once at the beginning of the IPA process.
+Finally, the diagonal block $ -\frac 2 \varepsilon I_l + \Theta_u $ in the Newton system (\ref{eq:NewtonSystem}) is kept positive definite by setting any negative values to $\gamma = 10^{-6}$ and the preconditioner proposed at the end of Section \ref{sec:4_2_MINLPpaper} is applied by performing the Cholesky decomposition of both $M$ and $K$ once at the beginning of the IPA process.

-As initial guess for Algorithms \ref{algo:some_Bologna_Algorithm} and \ref{algo:some_Algorithm} the solution of \eqref{eq:MINLP_contrelax_MINLPaper} obtained by our IPM is used.
-Do note that this is not necessary since \eqref{eq:MINLP_penalty} for large enough $\varepsilon^0$ is usually still a convex problem in the first iteration of these algorithms so that any initial guess would be sufficient.